 3. Diarrhea Dominant IBS: Diarrhea is also associated with IBS symptoms.
 If diarrhea is a persistent problem, IBS may be to blame (3).
 Weight loss might be another side effect that results in individuals who have diarrhea dominant IBS.

-Holistic Interventions to Achieve Healthy Poop
+A few Holistic Interventions to Achieve Healthy Poop

 First off, it is imperative to develop a healthy stress management holistic lifestyle by removing stressors in one’s life and by calming one’s mind through the practice of meditation and many other Life enhancing holistic techniques the Institute recommends.
 In the meantime, the following tips can help to achieve success by making a few changes in one’s lifestyle.

 1. Squat like in the French public restrooms: Don’t just cop a squat as one might do in a public restroom but squat to poop, that’s how we humans and monkeys where designed to evacuated stools.
 In France, most public toilets are floor holes.
-Without a floor toilet, one can place one’s feet on a stool or trash can and leaning forward can relieve the tension from the intestines, thanks to which the stool elimination is done with greater ease.
+Without a floor or squat toilet, one can place one’s feet on a stool or trash can and leaning forward can relieve the tension from the intestines, thanks to which the stool elimination is done with greater ease.
 (8)

 2. Hydrate: Increasing daily consumption of water and decreasing drinks that may be adversely affecting health is highly recommended.
 Drinking least half one’s body weight in ounces is usually recommended, but it depends on oneself lifestyle and individuality.
 In the summertime, drinking additional water is recommended, especially if there is lots of sweating.
 Drinking 8-24oz of clean water first thing in the morning with lemon juice does wonders, at least 30 minutes to an hour before eating, this will help induce gut motility and healthy bowel activity.
 The morning is the most active time for the colon to eliminate waste.
 Mammals including humans are creatures of habits and of circadian rythymes, hence, the body will clock itself for proper evacuation often at the same time of the day.